forestgrape/coronavirus/index.md

 ### reach a target constraints
  A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to reach a receptor on the membrane.
 All this without being able to move on its own, as described in [movement of virions](#movement-of-virions).
 Some bacteria can at least move the last two steps.
-Each step has a success rate of at most a few percent, so the combined probability of reaching a target is very low.
+Each step has a success rate of at most a few percents, so the combined probability of reaching a target is very low.

 #### reach an exploitable host constraints
 Often a virion needs to be outside of a host to reach a next exploitable host.
 In this case the probability to reach a new host is tiny, due to many obstacles for virions to reach another host:
-* get attached to a wrong surface.
-The probability for this is extremely high due to the random movement.
+* get attached to a wrong thing.
+The probability of this is extremely high due to the random movement.
-* sun light destroys virions.
+* sunlight destroys virions.
 * heat
 * chemical environment